guardian/google-directory-lambda-authorizer/README.md

 * add the `admin.directory.group.readonly` scope to the service account (you'll need to ask a G Suite administrator/IT support)

 ### 2. a lambda to use as the custom authorizer
-* create an object that wraps an instance of `GoogleDirectoryLambdaAuthorizer`...
+* create an object that extends `RequestStreamHandler` and wraps an instance of `GoogleDirectoryLambdaAuthorizer`...
 ```scala
 object MyCustomAuthorizer extends RequestStreamHandler {
   def initAuthorizer(): Either[Throwable, GoogleDirectoryLambdaAuthorizer] =